 Phylloxera in Central Otago.

-Not content, it would seem, with having set Marlborough back by contaminating the vineyards with phylloxera, the Kiwis have done it again and Central Otago is now home to the louse.
+Not content, it would seem, with having set Marlborough back by contaminating the vineyards with phylloxera, the New Zealanders have done it again and Central Otago is now home to the louse.
 Less than half of the plantings in Central Otago are [grafted] on rootstocks.
 I'm trying to get more details and will update as soon as I have them.

 See also my NZ round-up.